-For the 2012 tax year, the standard mileage deduction is 55.5 cents per mile (this has increased to 56.5 cents per mile for the 2013 tax year).
+For the 2013 tax year, the standard mileage deduction is 56.5 cents per mile.
 If you choose the actual expense approach, you won’t use the standard mileage deduction and will want to hold onto receipts for all related expenses.
 For most people, it’s easiest to keep track of mileage.
 But even if you use the standard mileage deduction, you can still additionally deduct tolls and parking expenses.

 2. Educational & Licensing Expenses